husseinsa/K8ProductsStore/README.md

 This repo houses the source for the hands-on series sessions.
 The series will walk you step by step to help you move an existing application into Azure kubernetes.

+## Application Overview

+*k8ProdcutsStore* is a simple application to demonstrate kubernetes (8) concepts and Azure Kubernetes Services (AKS).
+The app contains all necessary docker files to build images of the application and the database (mongo db) locally.
+Once we move the application to Azure, we'll use Microsoft's PaaS offering (Cosmos DB) to store our application data.

+ - `front-end`: An Angular SPA
+ - `back-end`: .NET Core API for reading products
+ - `db`: MongoDB that holds our products data
+ - `db-seed`: A container that populates mongo db
+ - `docker`: Bash scripts for all docker commands to build and run the application
+ -  `azure-cli-scripts`: Scripts to provision Azure resources
+ - `k8`: Application k8 manifest files

+ ## Video Sessions

 | Sessions                      | Content     |
 | ----------------------------- |-------------|